confluentinc/examples/python.rst

        Produced record to topic test1 partition [0] @ offset 9
        10 messages were produced to topic test1!

 #.
-Run the consumer, passing in arguments for the following:
+Run the consumer, passing in arguments for:

-   - The local file with configuration parameters to connect to your Kafka cluster.
+   - the local file with configuration parameters to connect to your Kafka cluster.
-   - The same topic name you used in step 1.
+   - the same topic name you used in step 1.

 #.
-Verify the consumer received all the messages as shown in the following example:
+Verify the consumer received all the messages.
+You should see:

    .. code-block:: bash